fu9ar/sql-ecology/01-sql-basic-queries.md

 -------

 We can also sort the results of our queries by using ORDER BY.
-For simplicity, let’s go back to the species table and alphabetize it by taxa.
+For simplicity, let’s go back to the Demographics table and order it by Poverty rates.

-    SELECT * FROM species ORDER BY taxa ASC;
+    SELECT * FROM Demographics ORDER BY Poverty ASC;

 The keyword ASC tells us to order it in Ascending order.
 We could alternately use DESC to get descending order.

-    SELECT * FROM species ORDER BY taxa DESC;
+    SELECT * FROM Demographics ORDER BY Poverty DESC;

 ASC is the default.

 We can also sort on several fields at once.
-To truly be alphabetical, we might want to order by genus then species.

-    SELECT * FROM species ORDER BY genus ASC, species ASC;
+    SELECT * FROM Demographics ORDER BY Poverty ASC, Black ASC;

 > ### Challenge
 >
-> Write a query that returns year, species, and weight in kg from
+> Write a query that ...
-> the surveys table, sorted with the largest weights at the top.

 Order of execution